mikeizbicki/cmc-csci040/hw_05/README.md

 1. add user profile pages that a user can edit to provide a description about themselves and other users can view this page

-1. assign each user a unique image, and have that image appear with each post
+1. assign each user a unique image, and have that image appear with each post (see, for example, https://robohash.org/)

 1. add a json endpoint for your messages route that returns the list of messages in json format instead of HTML format

+1. can access your twitter clone from other computers (see for example https://stackoverflow.com/questions/7023052/configure-flask-dev-server-to-be-visible-across-the-network); if you complete this extra credit, I will have to be able to connect directly from my own computer, which may require you to also figure out things related to your own network's configuration

 You can get 4pts of extra credit if you: